Information For Authors

 References to the author of the book cited within the text must comply with the general rules, in other words, name and surname in lowercase.

 8.6.
-At the foot of the text please include the reviewer's personal data in the following order: full name, ORCID, e-mail, and affiliation.
+At the foot of the text please include the reviewer's personal data in the following order: full name, ORCID ID, e-mail, and affiliation.

 Online submission

-Send your anonymized article through the OJS of the journal.
-Be sure that your name is deleted from the properties of the manuscript.
+Submit your anonymized article through the journal's OJS.
+Make sure that your name is removed from the properties of the manuscript.

-The journal confirms the authors the reception of their articles automatically.
-If the author had any difficulty with the platform, please contact technical support (Rafael Heredero: rhereder@unav.es).
+The journal will automatically confirm receipt of the article.
+If the author has any problems with the platform, please contact our technical support (Rafael Heredero: rhereder@unav.es).

-The Editorial Board will make a first editorial review of the articles received in order to assess compliance with minimum quality and adjustment to the journal aims and scope, as long as the articles are anonymized on both the first page of the manuscript and the properties of the document file.
-It will communicate to the authors the decision taken on the passage to the peer review phase within a maximum period of 4 weeks.
+Within 30 working days, the Editorial Board will carry out a first editorial review of the articles received to assess the compliance with the minimum quality and the adaptation to the aims and scope of the journal, as long as the articles are anonymized both in the manuscript and in the properties of the document file.